About the Philippine National Football Team – the Azkals

 Initially, the chosen nickname “Azkals” was hard for me to accept, but I had to swallow my pride, after all it was a consensus by the fans in the forum.

 I was thinking forward.
 I register the domain name Azkals.com a few days after the poll results.
-I let the domain parked for 3 years until 2009, I put up a website forum.
-Since Pinoysoccer and Philfootball.info have folded up.
+I let the domain parked for 3 years until 2009, I put up a website forum after Pinoysoccer and Philfootball.info folded up.